In NSW, ‘Catfishing’ itself is not a crime; however, it will be considered illegal in certain circumstances.

 Is Catfishing Illegal?

-For the offence to be established, the prosecution must prove each of the following ‘elements’ beyond reasonable doubt:
+For the offence to be established, the prosecution must prove each of the following ‘elements’ beyond a reasonable doubt:

 - By deception, the defendant acted dishonestly, and